Level dynamics and avoided level crossings in driven disordered quantum dots: Level dynamics

-In the on-site model,~\eqref{eq:onsite} we observe Gaussian velocity statistics for levels with localization lengths much larger than the system size in the limit of $1\ll L\ll\xi$ or for delocalized eigenstates (GSE case).
-In this RMT-like regime eigenstate components are uniformly distributed on a $\beta L^2$ dimensional sphere with absolute value squares becoming independent identically distributed random variables with mean $1/L^2$ in the limit $L\gg1$.
-Consequently, level velocity in \eqref{VelDef} is given by a sum of independent identically distributed random variables as
+As far as the weakly and strongly localized limits are concerned, in the Gaussian regime the eigenstate components are uniformly distributed on a $\beta L^2$ dimensional sphere with absolute value squares becoming independent identically distributed random variables with mean $1/L^2$ in the limit $L\gg1$.
+Consequently, level velocity in \eqref{VelDef} is given by a sum of independent identically distributed random variables.
+Since $\partial_\lambda\varepsilon_{\mathbf r,\lambda}$ is independent of $\varepsilon_{\mathbf r,\lambda}$ and thus of $\lvert\varphi_{n,\lambda}(\mathbf r)\rvert^2$ as well the total variance is the sum of each term's variance, which by the Central Limit Theorem results in a total variance of $\sim W^2/L^2$ (see the inset of Fig.~\ref{fig:Loc_V}) and a Gaussian velocity statistics independent of the underlying symmetry class.